deivid-a1/deivid-a1/README.md

   <br>
   <h1>Hello there! 👋</h1>
   <p>
-    👉 My name is Nícolas, and I'm a software engineering student at the University of Brasilia.
+    👉 My name is Deivid, and I'm a software engineering student at the University of Brasilia.
 Take a look at the projects I participated in! nice to meet you!
   </p>
 </div>
 </br></br>